How to protect your grass from dog urine

 Our 4-Step guide for protecting your lawn from dog urine

 Step One: Sow hard-wearing grass seed

-The first preventative measure you can undertake is to sow a hard wearing grass mix.
-There may be grass seed out there that promotes its ability to be resistant to dog urine, but let us assure you, just as there is no such thing as bird resistant seed, there is definitely no grass that won't suffer slightly over time due to dog urine!
+The first preventative measure you can undertake is to sow a hard-wearing grass mix.
+There may be grass seed that promotes its ability to resist dog urine.
+However, let us assure you, just as there is no such thing as bird-resistant seed, there is no grass that won't suffer slightly over time due to dog urine!

 Step Two: Dilute the damage